opensearch-project/documentation-website/_search-plugins/knn/approximate-knn.md

 For any engine, each shard returns `size` results to the coordinator node.
 Thus, the total number of results the coordinator node receives is `size * number of shards`.
 After the coordinator node consolidates the results received from all nodes, the query returns the top `size` results.

 The following table provides examples of the number of results returned by various engines in several scenarios.
+For these examples, assume that the number of documents in the segments and shards is sufficient to return the number of results specified in the table.

 `size` 	| `k` | Number of primary shards | 	Number of segments per shard | Number of returned results, Faiss/NMSLIB | Number of returned results, Lucene
 10 |	1 |	1 |	4 |	4 | 1